MinanWu/DEDUKT/README.md

-This is my fork of DEDUKT (DistributED coda K-mer CounTer), a distributed-memory parallel *K*-mer counter with NVIDIA GPU support developed by the PASSIONLab at Lawrence Berkeley National Laboratory and UC Berkeley.
+This is my fork of DEDUKT (DistributED CUDA K-mer CounTer), a distributed-memory parallel *K*-mer counter with NVIDIA GPU support developed by the PASSIONLab at Lawrence Berkeley National Laboratory and UC Berkeley.

 It includes ongoing modifications to DEDUKT that allow it to support the “universal frequency” minimizer ordering described in the paper [“Compact and evenly distributed k-mer binning for genomic sequences”](https://academic.oup.com/bioinformatics/article/37/17/2563/6162158).